petiay/measure_extinction/docs/data_formats.rst

 The spectra are stored in FITS files with standard columns and wavelength grids.
 The standard columns are "WAVELENGTH", "FLUX", "SIGMA", and "NPTS".
-These files are created using the "merge_xxx_spec" functions provide in :class:`~measure_extinction.merge_obsspec`.
+These files are created using the "merge_xxx_spec" functions provided in :class:`~measure_extinction.merge_obsspec`.
 These ensure that all the spectra from a specific source (e.g., IUE) have the same wavelength grid, units, and standard columns.

-For some of the types of spectra (e.g., IUE, STIS, SpeX, NIRCam SS), there are commandline code in the `measure_extinction/utils` subdirectory to create such files from the commandline.
+For some of the types of spectra (e.g., IUE, STIS, SpeX, NIRCam SS), there is commandline code in the `measure_extinction/utils` subdirectory to create such files from the commandline.

 When using a stellar model for the comparison, each type of spectra supported is